LibEMG/libemg/docs/source/examples/snake_example/snake.md

     self.initialize_ui()
 ```

-Creating an online classifier is quite easy when leveraging the `unb_emg_toolbox`.
+Creating an online classifier is quite easy when leveraging the `libemg`.
 Step 1 involves parsing the accumulated training data for a particular user.
 This training data can be then split into `train_windows` and `train_metadata`.

 ```Python
 # Step 1: Parse offline training data